 References to support files.

-Other requirements specific to the product – e.g., encryption, signatures, etc.
+Other requirements specific to the product; for example encryption, signatures, etc.

 Some of these issues will be addressed in the common set of validation checks, currently under development.
-A recommended common set of validation checks is described in Part C. Product Specification developers should supplement the common set with such additional checks as are appropriate for the particular products.
+A recommended common set of validation checks is described in S-97 Part C. Product Specification developers should supplement the common set with such additional checks as are appropriate for the particular products.

 Validation checks for packages